 Audit Trail Reporting/Log FilesProvides detailed information on each operation.
 Log files can be viewed on Falcon-NEO or via a web browser, exported to XML, HTML or PDF format to a USB enclosure.
 Users can print the log files directly from their PC when connected to Falcon-NEO via a web browser

-EncryptionSecure sensitive evidence data with whole drive AES 256 bit encryption.
+EncryptionSecure sensitive evidence data with open-source whole drive NIST recommended XTS-AES-256 encryption cipher mode.
 Decryption can be performed using the Falcon-NEO or by using a free open source decryption software such as VeraCrypt, TrueCrypt http://www.truecrypt.org. or FreeOTFE (On The Fly Encryption), http://sourceforge.net/projects/freeotfe.mirror/.

 Drive TrimAllows the Falcon-NEO to manipulate the DCO and HPA area of the destination drive so that the destination drive’s total native capacity matches the source drive.

 Resume Featurefor drive to drive cloning tasks that get interrupted (for example, due to a power loss or if task is aborted) will give the user the option to resume or restart.